-- 905.5 A1 Contingent fees are fees calculated on a predetermined basis relating to the outcome of a transaction or the result of the services performed.
+- 905.6 A1 Contingent fees are fees calculated on a predetermined basis relating to the outcome of a transaction or the result of the services performed.
 A contingent fee charged through an intermediary is an example of an indirect contingent fee.
-In this section, a fee is not regarded as being contingent if established by a court or other public authority. - R905.6 A firm shall not charge directly or indirectly a contingent fee for an assurance engagement. - R905.7 A firm shall not charge directly or indirectly a contingent fee for a non-assurance service provided to an assurance client if the outcome of the non-assurance service, and therefore the amount of the fee, is dependent on a future or contemporary judgment related to a matter that is material to the subject matter information of the assurance engagement. - 905.7 A1 Paragraphs R905.6 and R905.7 preclude a firm from entering into certain contingent fee arrangements with an assurance client.
-Even if a contingent fee arrangement is not precluded when providing a non-assurance service to an assurance client, it might still impact the level of the self-interest threat.
+In this section, a fee is not regarded as being contingent if established by a court or other public authority. - R905.7 A firm shall not charge directly or indirectly a contingent fee for an assurance engagement. - R905.8 A firm shall not charge directly or indirectly a contingent fee for a non-assurance service provided to an assurance client if the outcome of the non-assurance service, and therefore, the amount of the fee, is dependent on a future or contemporary judgment related to a matter that is material to the subject matter information of the assurance engagement. - 905.9 A1 Paragraphs R905.7 and R905.8 preclude a firm from entering into certain contingent fee arrangements with an assurance client.
+Even if a contingent fee arrangement is not precluded when providing a non-assurance service to an assurance client, a self-interest threat might still be created. - 905.9 A2 Factors that are relevant in evaluating the level of such a threat include: - The range of possible fee amounts. - Whether an appropriate authority determines the outcome on which the contingent fee depends. - Disclosure to intended users of the work performed by the firm and the basis of remuneration. - The nature of the service. - The effect of the event or transaction on the subject matter information.

-- 905.7 A2 Factors that are relevant in evaluating the level of such a threat include: - The range of possible fee amounts. - Whether an appropriate authority determines the outcome on which the contingent fee depends. - Disclosure to intended users of the work performed by the firm and the basis of remuneration. - The nature of the service. - The effect of the event or transaction on the subject matter information. - 905.7 A3 Examples of actions that might be safeguards to address such a self-interest threat include: - Having an appropriate reviewer who was not involved in performing the nonassurance service review the relevant assurance work. - Obtaining an advance written agreement with the client on the basis of remuneration.
+- 905.9 A3 Examples of actions that might be safeguards to address such a self-interest threat include: - Having an appropriate reviewer who was not involved in performing the non-assurance service review the relevant assurance work. - Obtaining an advance written agreement with the client on the basis of remuneration.